James Crawford (American football): Baltimore Ravens

 On December 23, 2020, Crawford signed with the practice squad of the Baltimore Ravens, and was released on January 5, 2021.

 Philadelphia Stars

 Crawford joined the practice squad of the Philadelphia Stars, playing in the United States Football League, on April 16, 2022.
 He was transferred to the active roster on April 22.

+Personal life

+According to Crawford, he works in the dispensary and brewery businesses now.